 Before you write a Vermont employment contract, you need to be aware of the state labor laws and regulations, such as the minimum wage.

 Vermont is an at-will employment state.
 There are also exceptions to the at-will employment rules.

-Minimum Wage Laws in Vermont
+Minimum Wage ($/hr)

 Vermont requires employers to pay employees on at least a weekly basis.
 With written notice, employees can be paid bi-weekly or semi-monthly.